 April – July

 Karen Ingham delivers a talk about her commission Pembrokeshire Drover to launch a new season of talks in the Lab.
-On April 27, the second in the series, sees a lively discussion with arts consultant, and editor of CCQ magazine, Emma Geliot who gave her presentation on Artists Studios.
+On April 27, the second in the series, sees a lively discussion with arts consultant, and editor of CCQ magazine, Emma Geliot who gives a presentation on Artists Studios.